Kardbord/Boxes/docs/FLATPAK-MAINTENANCE.md

   extension phase does not start (nothing is published), consistent with the repository-wide all-or-nothing publish policy.
-- **Brief incomplete site window.** During the window between the hub deploy (step 2) and the extension-matrix deploy (step 3), the site shows only the hub app with no extensions.
+- **Brief incomplete site window.** During the window between the hub deploy and the extension-matrix deploy, the site shows only the hub app with no extensions.
   This window is typically minutes at most.

 Local extension builds still require the hub to be installed in a local Flatpak repo before attempting the build — see the build steps earlier in this document.